Earn Trust with LinkedIn's Mentioned in the News

-OK, here we go — the Top 10, starting with the greatest country in the history of the world:
+OK, without further ado, here we go — the Top 10, starting with the greatest country in the history of the world:

-By our measure, Spain, Japan, France, Germany and a few others just missed out.
-OK — who did we miss?
+By my measure, Spain, Japan, France, Germany and a few others just missed out.
+OK — who did I miss?

 Want to read more history with a PR twist?
 Try some of my other posts: